Access to Aged Care Quality Standards resources

 The pilot was designed to ensure the Standards and guidance material were tested with a wide range of service types, sizes and locations.
 The design was informed by best practice from the International Society for Quality in Health Care, a pilot design team of quality assessors, a representative from the Department of Health and input from the reference group.

-The findings of the former Quality Agency are available here:
+The findings of the former Quality Agency:

 Public consultation of the draft Aged Care Quality Standards Guidance materials